 The United Nations (UN) celebrates International Day of Solidarity with the Palestinian People (IDSPP) on November 29 every year to commemorate the day the UN voted on the Partition Plan in 1947.
 More than seven decades after adopting UN Resolution 181, Palestinians, Arabs, and global solidarity movements celebrate this day as “the anniversary of partition.”
 In December 1977, the UN officially chose November 29 as the date for the anniversary.

-Today, more than 70 years after the adoption of the partition resolution recommending the confiscation of more than half of the Palestinian territories and allocating them to the Israeli occupation, Palestinians now possess only 15 percent of their land along with a symbolic day of solidarity.
+More than 70 years after the adoption of the partition resolution recommending the confiscation of more than half of the Palestinian territories and allocating them to the Israeli occupation, Palestinians now own less than 15 percent of their land along with a symbolic day of solidarity.
 While Arab and Muslim countries have been preoccupied with internal conflicts in recent years, solidarity with the Palestinian people has been relegated to mainly symbolic activities organized by the UN itself, at its headquarters in New York City.

 “The International Day of Solidarity traditionally provides an opportunity for the international community to focus its attention on the fact that the question of Palestine remains unresolved.”